Gilbertobal/OldBot/README.md

 # OldBot for Tibia 11 and below - Do not use on Real Tibia, BattlEye is banning OldBot.
 # Status: development currently stopped due to no motivation to go on :(
-# Want a tool to make some speficic things on Tibia?
+# Want a tool to automate specific tasks?
 I can make it for you!

-# Other tools:
+# My other tools:
 These tools you can use on Real Tibia - they are compiled with your own custom name to avoid ban, contact me for more info:

     - Slime Trainer(or other creatures)
     - Health/Mana Healer
     - Auto Reconnect(even on server save)
+    - Auto attack target
     - Other custom tools

 # Features List: